sovandara1607/backend-esp32/README.md

-# IoT Fan Monitoring & Control System — Backend
+# IoT Fan Monitoring & Control System

 A web-based dashboard and API backend for monitoring and controlling ESP32-connected fans and sensors.
 Built with Laravel 12, Tailwind CSS 4, and Chart.js.